christoph-horst/blog/drafts/2018-09-04-currying-adjunction.markdown

 ---
-title: The currying adjunction (2nd draft)
+title: The State monad and the currying adjunction
 ---
 <div "style=display:none;">
 $$\newcommand{cat}{\mathsf}%